dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-12-Buliding-machines-that-learn-and-think-like-people.md

 Frostbite Challenge, which was one of the control problems tackled by the *DQN* of Mnih et al [^3].
 The DQN learns to play Frostbite by combining a powerful pattern recognizer (a deep CNN) and a simple model-free reinforcement learning algorithm (Q-learning).
 Basically, taking the inputs by stacking images of last 4 frames (avoid temporal limitation) pass it through CNN to producing the output of action to take given the input.
 DQN uses techniques like experience replay (to avoid correlation) and seperate target Q-network to stabilise the performance.
 The DQN learns to map frames of pixels to a policy over small set of actions, and both mapping and policy are trained to optimize for long-term cumulative reward (the game score).

-DQN may be learning to play Frostbite in a very different way than people do.
-One difference in amount of experience required to learning.
+<span class='blue'>DQN may be learning to play Frostbite in a very different way than people do.</span> One difference in amount of experience required to learning.
 In Minh et al [^3], the DQN was compared with professional gamer who received approximately 2 hours of practice on each of 49 Atari games (although gamer had prior experience with some of the games).
 The DQN was trained on 200 million frames from each of games, which equals to approximately 924 hours of game time (about 38 days) or almost 500 times as much experience as the human recieved.

 ### Problems in two challenges

 One may argue that, "It is not that DQN and people are solving same task differently.
 They may be better seen as solving different tasks.
 Human learners -unlike DQN and many other deep learning systems -approach new problems armed with extensive prior experience.
 The human is encountering one in a years-long string of problems, with rich overlapping structure.
 Human as a result often have important domain-specific knowledge for these tasks, even before they begin.
 The DQN is starting completely from scratch."
-Humans, after playing just a small number of games over a saon of minutes, can understand the game and its goal well enough to perform better than deep networks do after almost a thousand hours of experience.
-Even more impressively, people understand enough to invent or accept new goals, generalize over changes to the input, and explain the game to others.
+Humans, after playing just a small number of games over a span of minutes, can understand the game and its goal well enough to perform better than deep networks do after almost a thousand hours of experience.
+Even more impressively, <span class='orange'>people understand enough to invent or accept new goals, generalize over changes to the input, and explain the game to others.</span>

-The challenge of buidling models of human learning and thinking then becomes:
+The challenge of buidling models of human learning and thinking then becomes:<br>
  - How do we bring to bear rich prior knowledge to learn new tasks and solve new problems so quickly?
  - What form does that prior knowledge take, and how is it constructed, from some combination of inbuilt capacities and previous experiences?
  - Why are people different?